About the Program

-Every year, five outstanding medical school graduates from around the county are selected to join The Bobby R. Alford Department of Otolaryngology – Head and Neck Surgery residency training program at Baylor College of Medicine.
+Every year, five outstanding medical school graduates from around the country are selected to join The Bobby R. Alford Department of Otolaryngology – Head and Neck Surgery residency training program at Baylor College of Medicine.

 This five-year training program consists of a one-year internship.
 This internship is under the direction and supervision of the department that is spent on general surgery rotations, as well as otolaryngology and other surgical subspecialties.
 The following four years are spent in otolaryngology-head and neck surgery residency training, which includes three months devoted to basic or clinical research.
-Baylor College of Medicine's ACGME-accredited residency program is nationally recognized, academically oriented and clinically comprehensive.
+Baylor College of Medicine's ACGME-accredited residency program is nationally recognized, academically oriented and clinically comprehensive since 1951.

 Clinical otolaryngology-head and neck surgery residency training is conducted in six of Baylor's outstanding affiliated hospitals: Houston Methodist Hospital, Michael E. DeBakey Veterans Affairs Medical Center, Ben Taub Hospital, Texas Children's Hospital, Baylor St. Luke’s Medical Center, and The University of Texas MD Anderson Cancer Center.